 Gabapentin vs. Lamotrigine (Lamictal)

-Unblinded randomised controlled trial have shown that lamotrigine
+Unblinded randomised controlled trial has shown that lamotrigine

-is significantly better than carbamazepine for patients with partial
+is significantly better than gabapentin in the treatment of partial

 onset seizures 1.

 Gabapentin and lamotrigine are similarly effective and well tolerated

 in patients with newly diagnosed epilepsy 5 and elderly patients with epilepsy 18.

 |Results of randomised, double-blind study comparing gabapentin versus lamotrigine in newly diagnosed epilepsy 5

 ||1,200 - 3,600 mg/day for 24 weeks